 It was one of the chief buildings of medieval Florence.

 Willa gave the monks who settled there money and privileges.

 In those ancient times, the presence of Benedictine monks in Florence made a deep impression, because the friars normally lived far from urban centers.

-Willa’s son, Hugh the Great (Ugo di Toscana), soon became Margrave of Tuscany and made many donations to the abbey.
+When Willa’s son Hugh the Great (Ugo di Toscana) became Margrave of Tuscany, he considerably augmented his mother’s benefactions with many donations to the abbey.

 This noble benefactor was mentioned by Dante in his The Divine Comedy:

 Of the great Baron (he whose name and worth